Whether you’re snapping away with your iPhone or your deluxe Nikon kit, you’ll no doubt take some print-worthy photos at one of these locations!

 7. A Spanish Beauty: The Carmel Mission

-Spanish Mission placed in one of the most lush locations in California means Pure photography gold. (carmelmission.org)
+Head to the Carmel Mission Basilica for its historic architecture, gorgeous basilica and myriad sculptures.
+This Spanish Mission is placed in one of the most lush locations in California which means pure photography gold. (carmelmission.org)

 9. Classic Coast Shots: Point Reyes

 You can’t live in or visit California without getting some of those classic shots of its dramatic rocky coast.
-Point Reyes offers craggy cliffs in spades, plus a smattering of historic buildings, coastal towns, and wildlife to keep things interesting. (www.nps.gov/pore)
+Point Reyes offers craggy cliffs in spades, plus a smattering of historic buildings, coastal towns, and wildlife to keep things interesting.
+Here you’ll find that the term golden hour is more literal than anywhere else in the Bay Area. (www.nps.gov/pore)

 Directions: You can visit more popular locations by taking a Blue and Gold Fleet Ferry to Sausalito and a Marin Transit bus up to Inverness (the park offers shuttles), but if you want the freedom to really explore the area, driving is advisable.